RACERNOX/YFIN/README.md

 streamlit run src/app.py
 ```

-The application will be available at http://localhost:8501
+The application will be available at http://localhost:8501 in your web browser.

+### Troubleshooting

+If you encounter dependency issues during installation:
+- For Python 3.13 users: Some packages may require the latest versions.
+Try removing version constraints from requirements.txt.
+- For Apple Silicon (M1/M2/M3) Mac users: Make sure you're using Python built for ARM architecture.

 ## 📂 Project Structure